rstudio/webshot2/cran-comments.md

 Releasing a new package `{webshot2}`.

+The invalid url to https://www.r-pkg.org/pkg/webshot2 should work once the package is on CRAN.

 Please let me know if there is any more information I can provide.

 Thank you,